 - 13.01 Total Taking.
 If, after the execution of this Lease and prior to the expiration of the term hereof, the whole of the Premises shall be taken under power of eminent domain by any public or private authority, or conveyed by Landlord to said authority in lieu of such taking, then this Lease and the term hereof shall cease and terminate as of the date when possession of the Premises shall be taken by the taking authority and any unearned rent or other charges, if any, paid in advance, shall be refunded to Tenant. - 13.02 Partial Taking.
 If, after the execution of this Lease and prior to the expiration of the term hereof, any public or private authority shall, under the power of eminent domain, take, or Landlord shall convey to said authority in lieu of such taking, property which results in a reduction by ten percent (10%) or more of the area in the Premises, or of a portion of the Premises that substantially interrupts or substantially obstructs the conducting of business on the Premises; then Tenant or Landlord may, at its election, terminate this Lease by giving the other notice of the exercise of its election within thirty (30) days after receipt of notice of such taking.
-In the event of terminate as of the date when possession shall be taken by the appropriate authority of that portion of the entire property that results in one of the above takings, and any unearned rent or other charges, if any, paid in advance by Tenant shall be refunded to Tenant.
+In the event of termination under the provisions of this Section, this Lease and the term hereof shall cease and terminate as of the date when possession shall be taken by the appropriate authority of that portion of the entire property that results in one of the above takings, and any unearned rent or other charges, if any, paid in advance by Tenant shall be refunded to Tenant.